klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 newAccountKey = AccountKeyRoleBased.create(roleBasedAccountKeyList);
 ```

-To use Account updated with `AccountKeyRoleBased`,` KlayCredentials` can be created and used as follows:
+To use the account updated with `AccountKeyRoleBased`, you can create `KlayCredentials` as follows:

 ```java
 List<ECKeyPair> transactionECKeyPairList = Arrays.asList(newKeyPair1);